mansuf/mangadex-downloader/README.md

 - Download manga directly from MangaDex
 - Authentication support
 - Control how many chapters you want to download
+- Control how many chapter pages you want to download
+- [MangaDex list](https://mangadex.org/my/lists) support (authentication required if list is private)
-- Ability to use compressed images
+- Compressed images for manga support
 - HTTP / SOCKS proxy support
 - Multi languages support
-- Save as PDF or [Tachiyomi](https://github.com/tachiyomiorg/tachiyomi) local
+- Save as PDF, Comic Book Archive (.cbz) or [Tachiyomi](https://github.com/tachiyomiorg/tachiyomi) local

 ***And ability to not download oneshot chapter***